koykov/dlqdump/readme.md

 ## Restoring

 Dump writing isn't the full issues.
-Data from dumps should be used (restored and processed again). `dlqdump` contains `Restorer` component, that are opposite to `Queue`.
+Data from dumps should be used (restored and processed again). `dlqdump` contains `Restorer` component, that is opposite to `Queue`.

 The main idea: the source queue leaks and using DLQ sends the items to dumping queue.
-The queue flushed the data to storage and then `Restorer` checks its periodically and tries to send items back to target queue (the origin queue in most usable case, but you may specify any other queue).
+The queue flushed the data to storage and then `Restorer` checks it periodically and tries to send items back to target queue (the origin queue in most usable case, but you may specify any other queue).
 As result, the loop is formed:
 * queue leaks the items